Sand-Box2D/sand-box2d/docs/comments.md

 1. Each **header** file should have a **detailed description** about what it is and what it can do.
-2. If header file can have **multiple** C++ implementations on different platforms (which is the case for graphics renderer and controls), each source file realizing this header should also have a detailed description about how it **differs from other implementations**.
+2. If header file can have **multiple** C++ implementations on different platforms (which is the case for controls and some low-level functions), each source file realizing this header should also have a detailed description about how it **differs from other implementations**.
 3. Each **class declaration** in header should also have a detailed description.
 It should describe the following:
-  * If an object of this class should be created as a **pointer**.
-If so, why.
   * What happens when you **create** an object of this file.
   * If you need to do something other and/or specific to make this object **usable**.
   If yes, explain what to do and under which condition (for example, call `init()` when renderer is ready).
+  * If an object of this class should be created as a **pointer**.
+If so, why.
 4. Each method of the class should have a **full Doxygen-like description** in the header file (brief, optional full, describe all the arguments and return value).